OCA/server-backend/server_action_navigate/readme/CONFIGURE.rst

 **Extra options**

-* you can define groups whose members will have access to that option.
+* You can define groups whose members will have access to that option.

 * You can select an action that will be used to display the target field list.